-But there is an easy solution to this problem.
-After reading this article you know how to convert an HTMLCollection and NodeList to an array so you can use Map and Filter on it.
+Explains how to convert HTMLCollection and NodeList to an array so you can use map and filter.

 Let’s start by making a page with three buttons on it: